On June 21, the American Academy of Pediatrics and the Brady Center to Prevent Gun Violence urges parents to ask a simple question to keep kids safe

 A gun, found by a child, can change lives forever in just a few moments.
 On June 21, the first day of summer, parents are reminded to ask other parents if there is an unlocked

 gun in the home where their child is going to play.

-About 1/3 of homes with kids have guns, many left unlocked or loaded.
+About one-third of homes with kids have guns, many left unlocked or loaded.
 Just talking to your child about the dangers of firearms is not enough.
 Children are naturally curious.
-If a gun is accessible in someone’s home, there is a good chance a child will find it and play with it.
+If a gun is accessible in someone's home, there is a good chance a child will find it and play with it.
 Countless tragedies have occurred when kids found guns that parents thought were well hidden or safely stored.

 If your child is going to play or hang out at a home where he hasn't been before, ask if there is a gun in that home.